V4Fire/Core/src/core/prelude/object/mixin/README.md

 # core/prelude/object/mixin

-This module provides methods to create mixins of passed objects.
+This module extends the Object constructor with methods to create mixins of passed objects.